OpenFn/docs/docs/migration/automated-migration.md

 In order to be able to deploy the project, you need to have at least `admin` access to the v2 project you're deploying to.
-In addition, make sure you have the right [pricing plan](https://www.openfn.org/pricing) to accomodate your workflows.
+In addition, make sure you have the right [pricing plan](https://www.openfn.org/pricing) to accomodate the number of workflows, runs, and features you desire for your v2 project.

 ### Exporting Your v1 Project